AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-39128-->

-*  An administrator can now delete all of a widget’s layout updates.
+*  An administrator can now delete all of a widget's layout updates.
 Previously, when a widget had multiple layout updates, an administrator could delete only the first.

 <!--- MC-39107-->